runnerty/runnerty/docs/chains.md

 - *on_retry*
 - *on_queue*

-In these notifications we could notify anything using **notificators**.
+In these notifications we could notify anything using **notifiers**.

-The following example shows how to set up notifications for the different states of the chain through *Telegram Notificator*, publishing messages to a previously defined Telegram's chatroom:
+The following example shows how to set up notifications for the different states of the chain through *Telegram Notifier*, publishing messages to a previously defined Telegram's chatroom:

 ```json
 {